-In this section, this paper examines the Stauffer decision and the cases which have been decided since then on this narrow issue: did the depositors successfully create a multiple-party account with right of survivorship (meaning that the property in the account passed to the survivor), or not (meaning that the property in the account passed to the deceased account holder).
+In this section, this paper examines the Stauffer decision and the cases which have been decided since then on this narrow issue: did the depositors successfully create a multiple-party account with right of survivorship (meaning that the property in the account passed to the survivor), or not (meaning that the property in the account passed to the estate of the deceased account holder).

-a.
-Stauffer v.
+A. Stauffer v.
 Henderson.

 The Stauffer case followed these legislative developments:

-- The 1979 enactment of Chapter XI of the Probate Code (Sections 436 450), including Section 439 dealing specifically with rights of survivorship in joint accounts. - The 1987 amendments to Section 439, adding the "magic words" to create a right of survivorship in a joint account.
+- The 1979 enactment of Chapter XI of the Probate Code (Sections 436 - 450), including Section 439 [now Section 113.151 of the Estates Code] dealing specifically with rights of survivorship in joint accounts. - The 1987 amendments to Section 439 [now Section 113.151], adding the "magic words" to create a right of survivorship in a joint account.